rixiobarrios/aws-s3-setup-guide/README.md

 -   [ ] Create an S3 bucket.
 -   [ ] Set AWS Region to `US East (N. Virginia)`
 -   [ ] Create a bucket policy.
--   [ ] **DO NOT ALTER THE .gitignore FILE.
-Note well: credentials.csv contains secrets!
-Do not share them or store them in git.
-The .gitignore in this repository explicitly ignores this file.
-Altering the .gitignore file in this repository could result in your AWS credentials (credentials linked to your credit card information) being visible on Github.
-NEVER COMMIT SECRETS TO GIT.**

 ## [License](LICENSE)

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.
 1. All software code is licensed under GNU GPLv3.
-For commercial use or alternative licensing, please contact legal@ga.co.
+For commercial use or. alternative licensing, please contact legal@ga.co.